Code

 Inline

-The HTML tag to mark the beginning of code is <code>
+The HTML tag to mark the beginning of the code is <code>

 .
 And to mark the end we use the corresponding closing tag </code>